-In the domestic market, large universal banks play a considerable role, alongside Swiss independent banks and cantonal banks.
+In the domestic market, the now only large universal bank plays a considerable role, alongside Swiss independent banks and cantonal banks.

 When financing an acquisition, Swiss banks typically charge commitment and underwriting fees.

 New trends

 Please describe any new trends as they relate to the covenant package, structure, regulatory review or other aspects of high-yield debt securities.